- Protecting Your Amazon Deliveries with Outdoor Security Cameras this Holiday Season - November 30, 2021

 The objective is to take advantage of the security system’s time delay.
 Most alarm systems give the homeowner between 30 and 60 seconds to disarm the alarm system before sounding the alarm and generating an emergency signal or alert.
 A crash and smash attack relies on obliterating the security panel, and its ability to signal, before this happens.

 It’s a smart idea — but Sting Alarm Las Vegas is smarter.
 Unlike other home security technology, a security system powered by Sting Alarm and Alarm.com has proactive safeguards to defeat the attack, beginning before the “smash” even happens.

 Safeguard #1: Crash and Smash Protection

-Alarm.com’s patented Crash and Smash Protection ensure that your security system still signals for help, even if it can’t send the signal itself.
+Alarm.com’s patented Crash and Smash Protection ensures that your security system still signals for help, even if it can’t send the signal itself.
 That’s thanks to our cloud security technology.